 This is one form of genital surgery that constructs a small phallus by releasing the hood of the testosterone-enlarged clitoris and/or its suspension ligaments.
 This procedure maintains full sensation and allows the phallus to become erect on its own.
 If done in conjunction with a urethroplasty, you will be able to urinate standing up.

 This is another form of genital surgery that constructs a phallus that more closely approximates the average size and appearance of a typical male penis.
-It is a more invasive and expensive surgery than metoidioplasty, and typically requires a longer recovery time.
+It is a much more invasive and expensive surgery than metoidioplasty, and is a multi-stage process that can take years and also requires a longer recovery time.

 Phalloplasty makes use of tissue from another part of your body, most commonly the forearm (for best post-surgical sensation), thigh or abdomen, which can result in significant scarring in those areas.
 The skin graft is then fashioned into a penis and attached to nerves and blood vessels using microsurgical techniques, allowing erotic and tactile sensation in most but not all cases; some people find that sensitivity increases over time as the nerves heal.

 The main advantages of a phalloplasty over metoidioplasty are size and appearance.
-The disadvantages are a potential loss or reduction in erotic sensation, and an inability to get erect without a semi-rigid or inflatable rod implant.
+The disadvantages are cost, a potential loss or reduction in erotic sensation, major scarring on the donor site, and an inability to get erect without a semi-rigid or inflatable rod implant.

 It is possible that penis transplants may eventually be a possible alternative to surgery.
-Successful human trials have been done on a small scale, and while these so far have been on cisgender men, there is nothing technically preventing this from being adapted to transgender men and non-binary people as well, albeit with more complications.
-However, as with all transplants, these run the risk of rejection and will require the patient to be on anti-rejection drugs for a lifetime.
+Successful human trials have been done on a small scale, and while these so far have been on cisgender men, there is nothing technically preventing this from being adapted to transgender men and non-binary trans masculine people as well, albeit with more complications.
+However, as with all transplants, these run the risk of rejection and will require a lifetime on anti-rejection drugs, which suppress the immune system and can make the patient vulnerable to illnesses.

 One promising development that averts this problem includes taking the cellulose frame of a donor penis and populating it with stem cells from the donee.
 This gives the final organ the same DNA makeup as the rest of the donee’s body, and prevents it from being rejected.
 This is unlikely to be available for several years, but is an option you may wish to keep in mind if you are considering bottom surgery.